Share this...

 Safety considerations

 In general, we recommend the most restrictive settings for users under 18 but acknowledge that every teen is unique.
-In most cases, older teens should be given more freedom and say when it comes to settings than younger users.
 Whatever settings are selected, revisit them at least once a year as your teen grows and matures or if there’s an issue.

-You’ll want to take a look at some important settings with your teen:
+Here are some important settings we recommend you take a look at with your teen:

 My account

-Create a hard-to-guess password and don’t share it.
-We also recommend enabling two-factor authentication for additional protection.
+Create a hard-to-guess password, and don’t share it.
+We also recommend enabling two-factor authentication (2FA) for additional protection.
 Go to User Settings > My Account > Enable Two Factor Auth.
 Learn more about enabling 2FA on Discord.

 Managing friends

-Go to User Settings > Privacy & Safety > Who Can Add You as a Friend.
+Go to User Settings > Friend Requests.
 Options include Everyone, Friends of Friends, and Server Members.
 We recommend teens only accept friend requests from people they know in real life.
 Choose the most restrictive option, Friends of Friends.
-All friend requests must be approved by the user no matter the friend setting.
+All friend requests must be approved by the user, no matter the friend setting.

 Direct messages